The Month of September

 Naming September - Seventh Month

-September is the ninth month of the year in the Julian and Gregorian calendars and has a length of 30 days.
+September is the ninth month of the year in the modern day Gregorian calendar and its predecessor, the Julian calendar.
 The month kept its original name from the Roman calendar in which septem means “seven” in Latin marking it as the seventh month.

 September was named during a time when the calendar year began with March, which is why its name no longer corresponds with its placement in the Julian and Gregorian calendars.

 - Middle English - septembre

 - Latin name - september mensis - seventh month

 - Anglo-Saxons - Gerst monath - Barley month

 September was the seventh month that had a length of 30 days in the Roman calendar.
 It became the ninth month with a length of 29 days when King Numa Pompilius reformed the calendar and added the months of January and February around 700 BCE.
 Julius Caesar added one day to the month making it 30 days long during the Julian calendar reform.